joedooley/sportport-active/wp-content/plugins/woocommerce-gateway-amazon-payments-advanced/docs/USER.md

 After each action, an order note is created, noting the status.

-To view your Amazon Payments Seller account balance, visit:
+To view your Amazon Pay merchant account balance, visit:

 * US: https://sellercentral.amazon.com
 * EU: https://sellercentral-europe.amazon.com